Charles6Git/GCSTacotron.github.io/README.md

-This is the demos for 《GCS-Tacotron: End-to-End Code-Switched TTS with Graphical Representations of Prosody Boundary》
+This is the demos for 《GCS-Tacotron: Code-Switched TTS with Graphical Representations of Prosody Boundary》